mohammadbutt/42_fillit/README.md

-# 42_fillit
-Design an Algorithm in C that fits tetrominoes in a smallest possible square
+# Fillit - An Algorithm that fits tetrominoes in a smallest square possible